 The red grape variety is a new breed between the Beaujolais grape Gamay (red) x Gros Dore (white).
-The crossing took place in 1932 at the State Institute for Vine Breeding in Alzey by the German vines breeder Georg Shy (1879-1949) as his only red wine variety.
-It is approved in Germany in experimental viticulture.
+The cross was made in 1932 at the Landesanstalt für Rebenzuchtung in Alzey by the German vine grower Georg Shy (1879-1949) as its only red wine variety.
+It is approved for experimental winegrowing in Germany.
 A disadvantageous feature is the unevenly ripe berries on a grape.
-The very early ripening vine yields a velvety, deep red wine.
-It is owned by a few companies such as the winery Gutenbornerhof in the German wine-growing region Rheinhessen grown in only a small amount.
-In 2010, however, no stocks were reported (Statistics Kym Anderson ).
+The vine ripens very early and produces a velvety, deep ruby red wine.
+It is used by a few companies such as the Gutenbornerhof winery in the German wine-growing region Rheinhessen grown in small quantities.
+In 2010, however, no stocks were shown (Statistics Kym Anderson ).